KevinAdhaikal/CAINode/README.md

 ## login()
 Start client initialization with login, make sure your token is valid so that the login session can run properly.

+- get C.AI Session Token
-This is the tutorial of how to get C.AI sessionToken
+This is the tutorial of how to get C.AI Session Token
 ### On PC:
 1. Open the Character.AI website in your browser (https://beta.character.ai)
 2. Open the developer tools (<kbd>F12</kbd>, <kbd>Ctrl+Shift+I</kbd>, or <kbd>Cmd+J</kbd>)